leabs/astro-tailwind-flowbite-template/README.md

 Colors for primary, secondary, and accent are set in the `tailwind.config.cjs` file.
 You can change them there to whatever you'd like.
 A Tailwind palette or even a hex or RGB value will work.

+## Deployment

+The easiest way to deploy a site like this is by using a service like Vercel, Cloudflare, or Netlify.
+Simply set up a free account on one of them, authorize your GitHub account, and grant access to all or selected repositories.
+From there, it should be as simple as setting up a new project in the dashboard; these services should handle the rest.

 ## Contributing

 If you'd like to contribute to this project, please feel free to send me a pull request.
 I'm always looking for ways to improve this template.
 If it's for a bug fix, please create an issue first so we can discuss it, the same with a feature add.
 This will give me more understanding when reviewing the PR.
 I want to keep this project neat and fast, so please make sure to follow the guidelines below.